-The costs of a school group expedition can be highly variable.
-There is a standard fee paid to Opwall for all expeditions but the location you are flying from, the size of your group, and how you wish to pay all impact the overall cost.
+The costs of a school group expedition mainly vary depending on the costs of the flights.
+There is a standard fee paid to Opwall for all expeditions but the location you are flying from and the size of your group, affect flight prices

 You can choose to book the expedition as a package (which includes your international flights) or you can organise your travel yourself and just pay us for the expedition related elements.

 If you are booking your expedition as a package, you also have the option of being invoiced as a group, or on an individual basis.

 At the start of the expedition you will spend a couple of nights at the Iwokrama Forest Research Centre where you will complete some initial training.
 Accommodation at this site is in shared single sex dorm rooms.
 After this training you will move to one of the field camps and will be staying in hammocks.
 The camps have field toilets and washing is in the river.